andela-Taiwo/Document_Manager/README.md

 # Limitations
-- This api resources are hosted on ElephantSQL, so speed depends on the database
+- This api resources are hosted on ElephantSQL, so speed depends on the database.
+- There is no front-end;

 # License